ColtonProvias/flask-jsonapi/README.md

 JSON API-compliant view generators for Flask

+**This project is being merged in with SQLAlchemy-JSONAPI in its rewrite.
+The new SQLAlchemy-JSONAPI will be released when JSON-API nears finalization.**

 # Installation

 Clone repository and run `python setup.py install` until this reaches version 0.1.